-$A^$ pruning impact.
-Another aspect we wanted to quantify is the benefit brought by the $A^$ algorithm upon the overall running time.
-Figure 9 shows the running time, for each target predicate, of the $A^$ algorithm (light-colored bars) against a modified version that first generates the universe of all possible rules, and then applies the greedy set cover algorithm on such a universe (dark-colored bars).
-The last two predicates refer to the y-axis labels on the right hand side, as these predicates have a significantly higher running time.
-In the figure (P)
+Search.
+We quantify the benefit of the A^ algorithm on the running time.
+Figure 8 shows the running time, for each predicate, of the A^ algorithm (light-colored bars) against a modified version that first generates the universe of all possible rules, and then applies the greedy set cover algorithm on such a universe (dark-colored bars).
+The last two predicates refer to the y-axis labels on the right hand side, as they have higher running times.
+In the figure, (P) indicates positive rules and (N) negative ones.
+The A^ strategy shows an average 50% improvement in running times as it avoids the generation of unpromising paths and the loading of the corresponding RDF instances from disk.
+When there exist rules that cover many examples from the generation set (e.g., successor (P), founder (P)), the algorithm identifies such rules rather early, thus pruning several unpromising paths.
+In such cases the running time improvement is above 70%.